 I would like to talk about the career change that explains how I found my first job by learning by myself on the way to become a frontend developer after I studied Civil Engineering.

 Now, as a frontend developer, I get to work with amazing people who are passionate about what they do.
-And we get to build cool developer tool that called Refine.
+And we get to build a cool developer tool that's called Refine.

-What is 📖 Open Source Projects and 📘 Closed Source ( proprietary ) Projects?
+What are 📖 Open Source Projects and 📘 Closed Source ( proprietary ) Projects?

-Before I am dive into advantage and disadvantage of working on Open Source project I want to explain what actually Open Source project and Closed Source project.
+Before I dive into the advantages and disadvantages of working on Open Source project I want to explain what Open Source projects and Closed Source projects actually are.

 Open Source projects are those where the source code is freely available to anyone to use, study, modify, and distribute.